-Stellar’s XLM is just one of the many crypto assets and payment exchanges currently available.
+Stellar’s XLM is just one of the many crypto assets currently available.
 Its popularity may make you wonder if XLM is a good investment move for you.
 To make that decision, you should consider Stellar’s background and its performance to date.

 What Is Stellar?

 Stellar is a decentralized network on which users can create, send and trade several types of cryptocurrency.
+Developers can use Stellar to deploy global payment apps, asset exchanges and micropayment services for large and small businesses alike.
 It was created in 2014 and launched in 2015 with the mission of bringing the world’s financial systems together under one network.

-Like other platforms and exchanges that use blockchain technology, Stellar is a decentralized system spread across multiple servers.
+Like other decentralized platforms and exchanges that use blockchain technology, Stellar is spread across multiple servers.
 This means that the activity carried out on Stellar is not monitored by a singular source.

 Stellar began in 2014 when Jed McCaleb left Ripple, a platform he co-founded, to create a new financial system.
 McCaleb and former lawyer Joyce Kim launched Stellar as a platform for the everyday user.
 Soon after, Stripe’s CEO collaborated with McCaleb and Kim to create the nonprofit Stellar Development Foundation.

 Stellar has experienced many growth spurts, such as when Mercado Bitcoin announced its use of the platform.
-In less than a year, Stellar housed almost 3 million user accounts .
-Since that time, Stellar has built a network of partners that includes Flutterwave, IBM, KlickEx and ICICI Bank in India.
+In less than a year, Stellar housed almost 3 million user accounts.
+Since that time, Stellar has signed on over 55,000 accounts of its own and built a network of partners that includes Coinbase, Franklin Templeton and MoneyGram.

 What Are Stellar Lumens?

-While the Stellar platform is open to all representations of money and crypto assets, it does provide its own digital currency called Lumens, or XLM, which is the foundation of the network.
+While the Stellar platform is open to all representations of money and cryptocurrency assets, it does provide its own digital currency called lumens, or XLM, which is the foundation of the network.

 Lumens are most often used to pay transaction fees on Stellar.
-However, Lumens also act as the intermediate currency that quickly allows Stellar users to execute trades.
+However, lumens also act as the intermediate currency that allows Stellar users to execute trades quickly.

 At the time of its launch, the platform’s native currency was called “stellars.”
-Stellar later changed the name to Lumens, but the original name stuck with many people, so you might still hear the term stellars.
-You might also hear Stellar and Lumens used interchangeably, but Stellar is the platform itself.
+Stellar later changed the name to lumens, but the original name stuck with many people, so you might still hear the term stellars and see lumens listed that way on cryptocurrency exchanges.
+You might also hear Stellar and lumens used interchangeably, but Stellar is the platform itself.
 Lumens are the crypto asset used by the platform.

 What Are the Differences Between Stellar and Ripple?